• Skip to primary navigation

 6. Pour the batter in quickly

-The batter needs to be poured into the hot baking tray quickly before the oil loses temperature.
+The batter should be poured into the hot baking tray quickly before the oil loses temperature.
 The easiest way to do this is to transfer the batter to a jug and pour it in.
 Using a ladle will be slower.

 Otherwise – once the oil is hot enough, quickly remove the baking pan from the oven, pour in the batter, and return the tray to the oven as quickly as possible.